| The sections to be presented will

 abuse and polydypsia are present also as part of contraweight

 maneuvers secretly engaged in by the patient patient.
+Anorexia nervosa in the past has

 been characterized as a relentless pursuit of thinness: